-Standard Name Requirements Effective date Likely impact on initial application AASB 2020-1 and Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-Current 1 January 2024 30 June 2025 AASB 2022-6 The amendments to AASB 101 specify that conditions (covenants) to be complied with after the reporting date do not affect the classification of debt as current or non-current at the reporting date.
-Instead, an entity discloses information about these conditions in the notes to the financial statements.
-Where AASB 2022-6 is adopted before its mandatory application date, AASB 2020-1 must also be applied at the same date.
-AASB 2014-10 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments to AASB 10 and AASB 128) Amends AASB 10 and AASB 128 to remove the inconsistency in dealing with the sale or contribution of assets between an investor and its associate or joint venture.
+Standard Name Requirements Effective date Likely impact on initial application AASB 2023-5 Amendments to Australian Accounting Standards - Lack of Exchangeability 1 January 2025 30 June 2026 The Standard amends AASB 121 and AASB 1 to require entities to apply a consistent approach to determining whether a currency is exchangeable into another currency and the spot exchange rate to use when it is not exchangeable.
+The Standard also amends AASB 121 to extend the exemption from complying with the disclosure requirements of AASB 121 for entities that apply AASB 1060 for Tier 2 financial statements.
+AASB 2014-10 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments to AASB 10 and AASB 128) 1 January 2025 30 June 2026 Amends AASB 10 and AASB 128 to remove the inconsistency in dealing with the sale or contribution of assets between an investor and its associate or joint venture.
 A full gain or loss is recognised when a transaction involves a business (whether it is housed in a subsidiary or not).
 A partial gain or loss is recognised when a transaction involves assets that do not constitute a business, even if these assets are housed in a subsidiary.
-The mandatory application date of AASB 2014-10 has been amended and deferred to annual reporting periods beginning on or after 1 January 2025 by AASB 2021-7.
-1 January 2025 30 June 2026
+The mandatory application date of AASB 2014-10 has been amended and deferred to annual reporting periods beginning on or after 1 January 2025 by AASB 2021-7c.
+AASB 18 Presentation and Disclosure in Financial Statements 1 January 2027 30 June 2028 AASB 18 will replace AASB 101 Presentation of Financial Statements.
+AASB 18 will: a) Better align the presentation of the statement of profit or loss to the categories in the statement of cash flows by introducing two new defined subtotals - operating profit and profit before financing and income taxes (EBIT). b) require disclosure of management-defined performance measures - subtotals of income and expenses not specified by IFRS Accounting Standards that are used in public communications to communicate management's view of an aspect of a company's financial performance (such as funds from operations, cash profit, etc); enhance the requirements for aggregation and disaggregation to help a company to provide useful information.